63rd Cavalry (India)

 63rd Cavalry is an armoured regiment of the Indian Army.

 Raising

 It was raised on 2 January 1957 at Alwar, Rajasthan.
-Lt Col Harmandar Singh (later Brigadier) was the first commanding officer.
+Lieutenant Colonel Harmandar Singh (later Brigadier) was the first commanding officer.
 The third armoured regiment to be raised under the government sanctions of 1956, the regiment was initially equipped with two squadrons of Stuart Mk VI tanks and a squadron of Humber Mk 4 armoured cars.
 The ranks were raised from various armoured regiments and consists of Rajputs, Jats, Sikhs.